microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 * Making edits in random positions in the document.
 * Typing in sequence.

-I try to mimic these two scenarios: Apply 1000 random edits or 1000 sequential inserts to the document, then see how much time every text buffer needs:
+I tried to mimic these two scenarios: Apply 1000 random edits or 1000 sequential inserts to the document, then see how much time every text buffer needs:

 ![Random edits](write.png)

 As expected, line array wins when the file is very small.
 Accessing a random position in a small array and tweaking a string which has around 100~150 characters is really fast.
 The line array starts to choke when the file has many lines (100k+).
-Sequential inserts in large files make this situation worse as the JavaScript engine does a lot of work in order to resize the large array. piece tree behaves in a stable fashion as each edit is just a string append and a couple RBTree operations.
+Sequential inserts in large files make this situation worse as the JavaScript engine does a lot of work in order to resize the large array.
+Piece tree behaves in a stable fashion as each edit is just a string append and a couple red-black tree operations.

 ### 4. Reading